-The Phoenix will also host UMKC in Green Bay this season on Saturday, December 10th in a return game from another home-and-home series.
+Green Bay will play their second (and final) home non-conference game on Saturday, December 10th against UMKC in a return game from that home-and-home series.
 The Roos easily handled the Phoenix last season, turning a 3-point halftime lead into a double-digit lead for most of the second half enroute to a convincing 64-55 victory in Kansas City.

 UMKC finished 19-12 overall and 12-6 in the Summit League last season, good for third place.
 However the team has a new head coach in Marvin Menzies, the former head coach at New Mexico State, after Billy Donlon stepped down during the offseason to take an assistant coaching job at Clemson.

-After UMKC, Green Bay will face another Summit League team coming to town this year is the St. Thomas Tommies.
-The two programs signed a four-year home-and-home agreement this spring with each team alternating home games starting with the initial game this season in Green Bay.
+After UMKC, Green Bay will face another Summit League team: the St. Thomas Tommies.
+The two programs originally signed a four-year home-and-home agreement this spring with each team alternating home games starting with the initial game this season in Green Bay.
 However, the agreement is now a 6-year home-and-home through the 2027/2028 season and will start in St. Paul, MN on December 13th.

 St. Thomas finished 10-20 overall in their first season as a Division I program, though 3 of those victories came against non-Division I opponents.